Aceinna/docs_openrtk/apps/ins.rst

-Navigation System, and it is indicative of the navigation reference functionality that APP provides by outputting inertially-aided navigation information (Latitude, Longitude, and Altitude), inertially-aided 3-axis velocity information, as well as heading, roll, and pitch measurements, in addition to digital IMU data.
+Navigation System, and it is indicative of the navigation reference functionality that APP provides by outputting inertially-aided navigation information (Latitude, Longitude, and Altitude), inertially-aided 3D velocity information, as well as heading, roll, and pitch measurements, in addition to digital IMU data.

+The processor performs time-triggered trajectory propagation at 100Hz and will synchronize the sensor sampling with the GPS UTC (Universal Coordinated Time) second boundary when available.

+As with the AHRS/VG APP, the algorithm has two major phases of operation.
+Immediately after power-up, the INS APP uses the accelerometers to compute the initial roll and pitch angles.
+During the first 60 seconds of startup, the INS APP should remain approximately motionless in order to properly initialize the rate sensor bias.
+The initialization phase lasts approximately 60 seconds, and the initialization phase can be monitored in the operation mode transmitted by default in each measurement packet.

-At a fixed N rate, the OpenIMU continuously maintains the digital IMU data; the dynamic roll, pitch, and heading data; as well as the navigation data.
-As shown in the software block the calibrated IMU data is passed into an “Integration to Orientation” block.
-The “Integration to Orientation” block integrates body frame sensed angular rate to orientation at a fixed N times per second.
+After initialization phase, the OpenIMU continuously maintains the digital IMU data; the dynamic roll, pitch, and heading data; as well as the navigation data.
+The body frame sensed angular rate is first integrated to orientation at a fixed N times per second.
 For improved accuracy and to avoid singularities when dealing with the cosine rotation matrix, a quaternion formulation is used in the algorithm to provide attitude propagation.
-Following the integration to orientation block, the body frame accelerometer signals are rotated into the NED level frame and are integrated to velocity.
-At this point, the data is blended with GPS position data, and output as a complete navigation solution.
+Using the attitude, the body frame accelerometer signals are rotated into the NED frame and integrated to velocity.
+And then, NED velocity is integrated to get position.
+At this point, the data is blended with GPS position and velocity data in the EKF, and output as a complete navigation solution.

-As shown in the diagram, the Integration to Orientation and the Integration to Velocity signal processing blocks receive drift corrections from the Extended Kalman Filter (EKF) drift correction module.
-The drift correction module uses data from the aiding sensors, when they are available, to correct the errors in the velocity, attitude, and heading outputs.
-Additionally, when aiding sensors are available corrections to the rate gyro and accelerometers are performed.

 The INS APP blends GPS derived heading and accelerometer measurements into the EKF update depending on the health and status of the associated